-Yes, you can, we tested it with Dimethicone 350cs (2%) and it gave a nice texture, it does add quite a lot of viscosity to the formula though, so should be used sparingly (ideally less than 1%)
+Yes.
+HIPEgel Aqua has been tested with Dimethicone 350cs (2%) and gave a nice texture.
+It does add quite a lot of viscosity to the formula though, so should be used sparingly (ideally less than 1%).

 What is the maximum percentage of electrolytes that can be used with HIPEgel Aqua?

 HIPEgel Aqua loves electrolytes, the more the better.
-At least 1% of a divalent electrolyte such as Magnesium sulphate is best but others such as Magnesium Chloride, Sodium Chloride are fine.
-Up to 3% is fine, although it may start to feel sticky.
+At least 1% of a divalent electrolyte such as magnesium sulphate is best but others such as magnesium chloride, sodium chloride are fine.
+Up to 3% is fine, although the formulation may start to feel sticky.

 What is the maximum percentage of glycerine you can add to the HIPEgel Aqua?

-We have tested different levels of glycerine and we saw a worse stability at low levels (less than 3%) and high levels (greater than 7%).
+Testing showed that low levels of glycerine (less than 3%) led to lower stability than high levels (greater than 7%).
 We feel the ideal is about 5% to gain the best texture and stability.

 What is the maximum amount of oil that can be incorporated when using HIPEgel aqua?

-It very much depends on the oil, but the total amount of HIPEgel Aqua and oil/butter/wax/any oily components must not exceed about 13% as then you lose the HIPE structure and the system will become unstable
+It very much depends on the oil, but the total amount of HIPEgel Aqua and oil/butter/wax/any oily components must not exceed 13% as you lose the HIPE structure and the system will become unstable.

 Can other glycols be used instead of glycerine with HIPEgels?

-We only tried Pentylene Glycol (natural origin) in this case, and the creams were not stable.
+We only tried pentylene glycol (natural origin), and the creams formed were not stable.